 Aliya Saperstein

 Professor Saperstein received a B.A. in Sociology from the University of Washington and a Ph.D. in Sociology and Demography from the University of California-Berkeley.
 In 2016, she received the Early Achievement Award from the Population Association of America.
-She has also been a Visiting Scholar at Sciences Po and the Russell Sage Foundation.
+She has been a Visiting Scholar at Sciences Po and the Russell Sage Foundation.
+She has also served on expert committees for the National Academies of Sciences and Engineering and Medicine, tasked with producing consensus studies on The Use of Race and Ethnicity in Biomedical Research and Measuring Sex, Gender Identity and Sexual Orientation.

 Latest Publications